Vulnerable can receive help to save on energy bills

 The advisor will also check if your house has uninsulated cavity walls or an uninsulated loft.
 If so, it may be possible to arrange for insulation to be installed for free.

-If your home has a boiler that’s not working or is very old and doesn’t meet current standards, they may also be able to help you repair or replace it.
+If your home has a heating system that’s not working, they may also be able to help you repair or replace it.

 The energy advisor will be able to give you free energy efficiency hints and tips and, if you have a heating controller, advice on how to set it to save energy.